-Since 2018, the Hong Kong police has received more than 2,100 online shopping fraud reports, with a total loss of at least HKD 42 million.
-Such scams may involve fraudsters offering goods for sale online at bargain prices.
-The fraudster will usually refuse to accept payment in person, instead requiring that the buyer transfer the money to them before they will ship the goods.
-However, once the money has been transferred to the seller, he or she will break all contact with the buyer.
-In other cases, fraudsters may pose as buyers and provide fake ATM receipts or falsified screenshots of online banking transfers as proof of payment (or provide the buyer with a cheque that is subsequently refused by the receiving bank) to convince the seller to send them the goods.
+Fraudsters may pose as sellers, and offer goods at bargain prices to attract buyers for purchase.
+Nevertheless, they generally refuse to accept payment in person, instead requiring buyers to transfer the money to designated account first before they will ship the goods, and break all contact with buyers finally.
+Fraudsters may also pose as buyers, and provide fake ATM receipts or falsified screenshots of online banking transfers as proof of payment, or provide buyers with a cheque which is subsequently refused by the receiving bank, to convince sellers to send them the goods.